-We do not have any products approved for commercial sale and have not generated any revenues.
-We had cash and cash equivalents of \$327.7 million and \$45.6 million as of December 31, 2019 and December 31, 2018, respectively.
-Since inception, we have funded our operations primarily with net proceeds of \$102.3 million from the sale of our Series A convertible preferred units prior to the Reorganization, \$124.6 million in net proceeds from the sale of our Series B convertible preferred stock following the Reorganization and net proceeds of \$169.7 from our IPO in September 2019.

-We believe that our cash and cash equivalents will enable us to fund our operational expenses and capital expenditure requirements through 2022.
+To date, we have derived all of our revenue from the nonrefundable upfront payment we received under the asset purchase and license agreement with Jazz Pharmaceuticals Ireland Limited, or Jazz.
+We do not have any products approved for commercial sale or sources of recurring revenue.
+We had cash, cash equivalents and available-for-sale marketable securities of \$561.8 million and \$327.7 million as of December 31, 2020 and December 31, 2019, respectively.
+Since inception, we have funded our operations primarily with net proceeds of \$102.3 million from the sale of our Series A convertible preferred units prior to the Reorganization, \$124.6 million in net proceeds from the sale of our Series B convertible preferred stock following the Reorganization, net proceeds of \$169.7 from our IPO in September 2019 and net proceeds of \$269.5 million from our follow-on financing in October 2020.
+We believe that our cash, cash equivalents and marketable securities will enable us to fund our operational expenses and capital expenditure requirements through at least 2022.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$58.3 million, \$17.8 million and \$4.6 million for the years ended December 31, 2019 and December 31, 2018, and the period from August 18, 2017 (inception) to December 31, 2017, respectively.
-We had an accumulated deficit of \$73.0 million and \$22.5 million as of December 31, 2019 and December 31, 2018, respectively.
+Our net losses were \$45.6 million, \$58.3 million, and \$17.8 million for the years ended December 31, 2020, December 31, 2019, and December 31, 2018, respectively.
+We had an accumulated deficit of \$118.6 million and \$73.0 million as of December 31, 2020 and December 31, 2019, respectively.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 In addition, we anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- advance our product candidates through clinical development, including our ongoing potentially registrational Phase 3 clinical trial for nirogacestat and planned potentially registrational Phase 2b clinical trial for mirdametinib; - advance our other preclinical and clinical development programs, including our combination therapies, into and through clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - increase the amount of research and development activities to identify, acquire and develop product candidates; - · hire additional clinical, quality control, medical, scientific and other technical personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing, business development and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; - · complete commercial-scale outsourced manufacturing activities; - establish sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own or jointly with third parties; and - invest in or in-license other technologies or product candidates.
+- advance our product candidates through clinical development, including our ongoing potentially registrational Phase 3 clinical trial for nirogacestat and ongoing potentially registrational Phase 2b clinical trial for mirdametinib; - advance our other preclinical and clinical development programs, including our combination therapies, into and through clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - increase the amount of research and development activities to identify, acquire and develop product candidates; - hire additional clinical, quality control, medical, scientific and other technical personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing, business development and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio; - complete commercial-scale outsourced manufacturing activities; - establish sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own or jointly with third parties; and - invest in or in-license other technologies or product candidates.